The final hour of our excursion into broadcast excellence is underway.

 Food production is now so energy intensive that more carbon is emitted, providing a person with enough calories to walk to the shops than a car would emit over the same distance.

-How do you people that believe this stuff keep up with how in the you people that believe this?
+How do you people that believe this stuff keep up?

-He said research aimed at disputing the scientific consensus, and there we go again.
+Al Gore in Singapore, he said research aimed at disputing the scientific consensus.

 Research aimed at disputing the scientific consensus on global warming is part of a huge public misinformation campaign funded by some of the world's largest carbon polluters, Gore said today.